 In the example of Barbados, which had a QSP funded project implemented by UNITAR that resulted in a detailed national implementation strategy, this last point was confirmed.
 The government official reported in the interview that after the strategy was approved in 2013, most of the planned activities did not yet take place because of delays in approval of the plan from the political level as well as limited human and financial resources for the planned activties, which in turn was explained by competing political priorities at the national level.

 It is in this context interesting to note that the commitment to the chemicals and waste agenda as measured with the indicator on convention ratification, was overall very high among countries, but not strongly correlated to the implementation of GHS.
 This can be interpreted in different ways, but it is possible that a general commitment to ratifying conventions and participating in international processes is less resource demanding than an actual GHS implementation, and that this can be a reason for GHS losing the competition against other priorities in the actual budget and planning processes in countries, in spite of a general commitment to sound chemicals management at the political level.
+Here, we also note that the third step in the implementation process, not covered by this study – the enforcement and compliance – is an additional unknown, i.e. countries may implement GHS in national legislation in order to adhere to their commitments under e.g. SAICM, but not be motivated to, or have the capacity to, comply and enforce on the ground.

 Changing the perspective, we turn to the countries which have not implemented GHS and score high in the indicator set (high “residuals” without GHS).
 These include India, Chile, South Africa, United Arab Emirates, Jordan, Ukraine, El Salvador, Colombia, the Seychelles and Morocco.
 Some of these, like South Africa and Chile are actively working on GHS implementation and might soon not be “outliers” anymore.
 For others, like UAE and Jordan, not much information could be retrieved on the current status, or on the motivation for these countries not to implement GHS.
 This is something that merits further discussion in the SAICM process and the GHS sub-committee.
 One possibility here could be that there is a limited buy-in into the GHS process, since the GHS sub-committee has higher participation from European and North American country experts compared to other regions.